-Course homepage is located on Canvas, http://elearning.ufl.edu.
+Course homepage is located on Canvas, http://elearning.ufl.edu

-IMPORTANT: While taking this class online, you MUST take the exams with Honorlock on the dates shown on the course calendar and you MUST have steady internet access.
-You may receive a score of ZERO on the test if your internet connection drops during the test, for which a make-up exam may not be offered.
+IMPORTANT: While taking this class online,

+- You MUST take the exams with Honorlock on the dates shown on the course calendar. - You MUST have steady internet access, reliable computer with webcam. - You may receive a score of ZERO on the test if your internet connection drops or your computer/webcam malfunction during the test, for which a make-up exam may not be offered. - There is a live version of MAC 2311.
+While we cover the same material, the course policies are different.